drhsqlite/fossil-mirror/www/tls-nginx.md

 First, we’re telling Certbot to use its `--webroot` plugin instead of the automated `--nginx` plugin.
-With this plugin, Certbot writes the ACME HTTP-01 challenge files to the static web document root directory behind each domain.
+With this plugin, Certbot writes the [ACME][acme] HTTP-01 challenge files to the static web document root directory behind each domain.
 For this example, we’ve got two web roots, one of which holds documents for two different second-level domains (`example.com` and `example.net`) with `www` at the third level being optional.
 This is a common sort of configuration these days, but you needn’t feel that you must slavishly imitate it; the other web root is for an entirely different domain, also with `www` being optional.
 Since all of these domains are served by a single nginx instance, we need to give all of this in a single command, because we want to mint a single certificate that authenticates all of these domains.

 The second key option is `--dry-run`, which tells Certbot not to do anything permanent.
 We’re just seeing if everything works as expected,